 As global environmental change proceeds at an unprecedented pace, the practice of conservation is adapting to a complex set of new challenges.
-Responding effectively to these challenges will require that the next generation of practitioners and scholars not only develop expertise in specific fields but also have the conceptual tools to work across disciplines.
-The University of Georgia's Integrative Conservation (ICON) Ph.D. program is designed to meet that need by ensuring that students gain disciplinary depth while also learning to collaborate across disciplines and fields of practice to seek integrative solutions to complex conservation challenges.
+Responding effectively to these challenges will require the next generation of practitioners and scholars to develop expertise in specific fields and have the conceptual tools to work across disciplines.
+The University of Georgia's Integrative Conservation (ICON) Ph.D. program is designed to meet that need by ensuring that students gain disciplinary depth while learning to collaborate across disciplines and fields of practice to seek integrative solutions to complex conservation challenges.